-Jack Welch, Legendary CEO of General Electric, and his wife Suzy welcome John Resnick to their home in Boston to discuss Jack's recent appearance on Legends Of Success.
+Jack Welch, Legendary CEO of General Electric, and his wife Suzy welcome John M. Resnick to their home in Boston to discuss Jack's recent appearance on Legends Of Success.

 President & CEO of Travelocity